maximebohrer/larm_moutarde/README.md

 When processing the data received from the camera, we needed to make sure that we used a color and depth image that were taken at the same time, otherwise the rectangle found in the color image would not be exactly in the same spot in the depth image, especially when the robot is turning, which is a problem that we had at the beginning.
 To solve that, we used the `TimeSynchronizer` class from ROS's `message_filters` library.
 This provides a buffer the the messages we want to listen to, in our case the color image, the depth image and the camera info, and calls the callback only once three messages with the same timestamp are available.

+When doing the transformation from the camera frame to the map frame, we use a `PointStamped` object with the same timestamp as the image.
+That way, even even if the reception of the messages or the computation takes time, and even if the robot has already moved by the time the point has been calculated, the transformed point will still have accurate coordinates.
+This is thanks to the `TransformListener` which provades a small buffer for the `/tf` transforms, and is able to lookup for transformations in the past.

 Avoiding the bottles when navigating
 ------------------------------------